umf-iti-200/umf-iti-200.github.io/data/posts/aws-ec2.md

 <img src="https://user-images.githubusercontent.com/114015/224567576-21e31cd2-c4bc-457d-97a3-79f24d2a65a8.png">

-Congratulations! your app is now running in the cloud!
+Congratulations!
+Your app is now running in the cloud!
 Let's see it in action!

 # Visualizing Your Server